Hearings and Appeals

 Applicants have the right to seek a judicial review of any immigration decision in the Federal Court of Canada, whether the decision was made in Canada or outside of Canada.
 Decision-makers often make mistakes and we have the professional experience to determine whether refused applicants may have grounds for an appeal or judicial review.
 Applicants in Canada have 15 days from the date they receive the negative decision to start the judicial review in the Federal Court, but applicants outside Canada have 60 days.

 We prepare, serve and file the prescribed immigration application forms, affidavits and written legal arguments on behalf of our clients.
 We appear at all hearings and judicial proceedings.
-If the application is successful, the Federal Court will set aside the refusal and refer the case for redetermination to a different decision-maker on terms the Court considers appropriate.
+If the application is successful, the Federal Court may set aside the refusal and refer the case for redetermination to a different decision-maker on terms the Court considers appropriate.

 Admissibility Hearings and Detention Reviews